ClonoDynamics/clonodynamics-pipeline/README.md

 controls_details
 ```

-The canonical plotting workflow is read-only with respect to the finalized analysis tables.
+The canonical plotting workflow is read-only with respect to finalized analysis tables.

 A typical figure root is: